Byzantine Emperors on Coins, AD 491-c.1118.

 Here is an off-site map of Europe in AD 700.
 (The Byzantine Empire is in pink.
 Africa has been lost to the Arabs.
 Some of the Balkans have been lost.
 Much of Italy has been lost, and the eastern border of the empire has retreated somewhat.)

 Leo III (717-741).
 Justinian II was the last emperor of the dynasty of Heraclius.
-He second reign ended in 711.
+His second reign ended in 711.
 After a few short-lived emperors, Leo III ("The Isaurian", 717-741) came to power at a critical time for the empire when the Arabs were again threatening Constantinople.
 The city and therefore Europe were saved, but at great cost.
-Leo is best known for initiating iconoclasm--the prohibition of icons and any pictorial representations of religious subjects--which could be justified by religious texts but which was not popular.
+Leo is best known for initiating iconoclasm--the prohibition of icons and any pictorial representations of religious subjects.
+Forbidding religious images could be justified by the Bible but was unpopular.
 His coins are rare and usually in poor condition.

 Irene (597-802) struck with her son Constantine VI, 780-797